-Featuring fast-paced rides based on popular film and television properties, Universal Studios Florida is another great choice, especially if you’ll be here for spring’s Mardi Gras or fall’s Halloween Horror Nights events.
+Featuring fast-paced rides based on popular film and television properties, Universal Studios Florida at Universal Orlando Resort is another great choice, especially if you’ll be here for spring’s Mardi Gras or fall’s Halloween Horror Nights events.

-You can also show your children wonders of a different kind at SeaWorld Orlando’s Discovery Cove.
+You can also show your teenagers wonders of a different kind at SeaWorld® Orlando’s Discovery Cove.
 Here, they can have close encounters with dolphins, exotic birds and other amazing animals.

 Your kids will soon be driving for real if they’re not already, so let them take the wheel at Andretti Indoor Karting & Games, located in the International Drive entertainment district.
 Close by is Topgolf Orlando, which pairs golf with a scoring system similar to darts or bowling.
-In the same area, iFly Indoor Skydiving will give your teens the chance to experience flight in a safe, controlled environment.
+In the same area, iFLY Orlando Indoor Skydiving will give your teens the chance to experience flight in a safe, controlled environment.

 About an hour from Orlando on Florida’s East Coast, Kennedy Space Center Visitor Complex presents a whole day of wonder and excitement for anyone who’s interested in a STEM career or space exploration.